-- In November the Committee's chairman was changed, as the previous chairman was appointed to the Appointments and Remuneration Committee and cease to be member of the Audit Committee. - The Audit Committee's composition has increased the number of women on with respect to 31 December 2016, with the inclusion of a female director to replace a male member of the committee.
-This raised the number of women from one to two, with a percentage of 40% of the total. - Prior to the approval of CNMV Technical Guidelines 3/2017 on Audit Committees in Public Interest Entities of 27 June, the Company was already following its recommendations in relation to diversity in the Audit Committee's composition, given that its members have knowledge and experience in accounting or audit matters, or both, and in management, economics, finance and business. - Furthermore, an expert in integral security was incorporated to the Committee (as pointed out by the Board when proposing his appointment to the Annual General Meeting of Shareholders).
+- In May 2018, one of its members was re-elected for a new three-year term. - · In November 2018, as a consequence of the creation of the new Sustainability Committee. its composition was modified, and the number of members was reduced from 5 to 4, maintaining the same chairman.
+The composition resolved by the Board of Directors on that date was maintained at 31 December 2018. - The Audit Committee has increased the percentage of women in its composition with respect to 31 December 2017, from 40% to 50%. - Prior to the approval of CNMV Technical Guidelines 3/2017 on Audit Committees in Public Interest Entities of 27 June, the Company was already following its recommendations in relation to diversity in the Audit Committee's composition, given that its members have knowledge and experience in accounting or audit matters, or both, and in management, economics, finance and business. - · Furthermore, among the members of the Committee since 2017 is an expert in integral security (as pointed out by the Board when proposing his appointment to the Annual General Meeting of Shareholders].
 Integral security refers to physical and cybersecurity.
 This appointment complied with the recommendation made in the aforesaid Technical Guidelines so that at least one member has experience in information technologies given the growing importance of the digital transformation of businesses and processes.